KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Final exam & Closing ceremony

 Review of the three days and two nights of learning!
 A quiz-style final exam will be given to the participants.
-You will receive a certificate of completion as proof that you have become one of the KURABITO STAY's brewers through the Three-day experience.
+You will receive a certificate of completion as proof that you have become one of KURABITO STAY's brewers through the three-day experience.
 After that, a commemorative photo will be taken with your fellow participants, and your 3-day, 2-night program as a brewer will be over.